Complaints:

-How to make a formal complaint:
+How to make a formal Complaint.

 If it hasn't been possible to resolve your concerns locally, you have the option to make a formal complaint in writing.

 - You can send your complaint by letter to Complaints Officer, Quality and Risk Management Department, Mercy University Hospital, Grenville Place, Cork City. or by email to This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+You need JavaScript enabled to view it. or by using our online form.
+To submit your complaint online using our only form please Click Here

 - You should do this as soon as possible.
 The timeframe for making a complaint is 12 months after the event (or within 12 months of becoming aware that you have cause to complain).